BIRSAx2/klotski/docs/manual/getting_started.md

 - Note: You may need to set up the run configuration in your IDE to specify the main class.
     - For IntelliJ IDEA/ Eclipse, you can follow the instructions [here](https://libgdx.com/wiki/start/import-and-running).
-    - Please note that in order to build the project using IntelliJ IDEA, you will need to create a `local.properties` file in the root directory of the project and specify the path to your Android SDK installation.
+    - Please note that in order to build the project, you will need to create a `local.properties` file in the root directory of the project and specify the path to your Android SDK installation.
 You can follow the instructions [here](https://libgdx.com/wiki/start/import-and-running#command-line)
 - The game should start running, and you can start playing Klotski within the IDE's game window.

 Please refer to the game's documentation for more detailed instructions and information on how to play the game.

+# Gradle

+This project uses [Gradle](http://gradle.org/) to manage dependencies.
+The Gradle wrapper was included, so you can run Gradle tasks using `gradlew.bat` or `./gradlew` commands.
+Useful Gradle tasks and flags:

+- `--continue`: when using this flag, errors will not stop the tasks from running.
+- `--daemon`: thanks to this flag, Gradle daemon will be used to run chosen tasks.
+- `--offline`: when using this flag, cached dependency archives will be used.
+- `--refresh-dependencies`: this flag forces validation of all dependencies.
+Useful for snapshot versions.
+- `android:lint`: performs Android project validation.
+- `build`: builds sources and archives of every project.
+- `cleanEclipse`: removes Eclipse project data.
+- `cleanIdea`: removes IntelliJ project data.
+- `clean`: removes `build` folders, which store compiled classes and built archives.
+- `eclipse`: generates Eclipse project data.
+- `idea`: generates IntelliJ project data.
+- `desktop:jar`: builds application's runnable jar, which can be found at `desktop/build/libs`.
+- `desktop:run`: starts the application.
+- `server:run`: runs the server application.
+- `test`: runs unit tests (if any).